khowen/movies/README.md

 ###<https://nameless-crag-9310.herokuapp.com/>

 ###Description
 The goal of this project was to develop a fully restful, CRUD based Rails app from scratch without the use of scaffolding.
+I successfully completed these requirements, and I added some additional functionalities such as searching for a film through the omdb api, and auto populating the form with the data.
+In addition, I used the Devise gem to experiment with user authorization and authentication.

 ###Used: